Lap band risks

 - To avoid vomiting (emesis often accompanies lap band surgery), many people resort to high-calorie semi-liquid diet.
 This can lead to regaining of lost weight.

-- Malnutrition, anemia and depletion of vitamins.
-There is more chance of this happening if the weight loss is rapid.
+- Malnutrition, anaemia, and depletion of vitamins.
+There is more chance of this happening if the weight loss is very rapid.

 - Incorrect positioning of the band, leading to stretching of the esophagus